oelcode/50FE-Stock-Ping/README.md

 [2025-03-17 14:35:47] ℹ️ Checking stock for GeForce RTX 5090
 [2025-03-17 14:35:47] ✅ IN STOCK: GeForce RTX 5090 - $1,999.00
 ```

 ---

-## Advanced Features

-### Automatic Product Information Updates

-The script periodically checks NVIDIA's API to ensure that it's tracking the correct products.
-It can detect both:
-- **Name Changes**: When a product's display name changes but the SKU remains the same.
-- **SKU Changes**: When a product's SKU changes but the display name remains the same.

-When changes are detected, the script automatically updates its internal tracking and notifies you about these changes.

-### Graceful Error Handling

-The script includes robust error handling to recover from temporary API issues, network problems, and unexpected responses.
-It will continue attempting to monitor stock even after encountering errors.

-### Graceful Shutdown

-The script can be safely terminated using Ctrl+C or by sending standard termination signals.
-It will properly close all notification channels before exiting.

----